-Send flowers through the letterbox and surprise a loved one with some beautiful blooms.
+Looking to send flowers through the letterbox and surprise a loved one with some beautiful blooms.
 Letterbox flowers are so convenient, a full bouquet of fresh stems posted in flat boxes that fit through the letterbox – and you don’t have to worry about them arriving when no-one’s home!
-All the letterbox flowers shown below come with free uk delivery.

 Letterbox flowers by post are fun, you get to arrange the blooms yourself, so you can style and display your fresh stems in any way that you like.
 It doesn’t take long, but encourages you to take a few therapeutic minutes out of your day to concentrate on arranging and caring for your blooms when they drop through the letterbox.